gferhpc/supercomputing.tue.nl/pages/documentation/policies.md

 ### Copying files from elsewhere on the cluster

-Same as in the previous point: Please do not try to do multiple SCP sessions in parallel.
+Same as in the previous point: please do not try to do multiple SCP sessions in parallel.
 The chance of generating a speedup for yourself is smaller than the chance of causing trouble for others.